lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 To use experimental decorators you must enable the `experimentalDecorators` compiler option.

 You should also ensure that the `useDefineForClassFields` setting is `false`.
-Note, this is only required when the `target` is set to `ES2022` or greater, but it is recommended to explicitly set this to `false`.
+This is only required when `target` is set to `ES2022` or greater, but it is recommended to explicitly set this to `false`.
+This is needed to [avoid issues with class fields when declaring properties](/docs/v3/components/properties/#avoiding-issues-with-class-fields).

 ```json
 // tsconfig.json